Wyoming governor signs measure prohibiting abortion pills

 Wyoming’s ban on abortion pills would take effect in July, pending any legal action that could potentially delay that.
 The implementation date of the sweeping legislation banning all abortions that Gordon allowed to go into law is not specified in the bill.

-With an earlier ban tied up in court, abortion currently remains legal in the state up to viability, or when the fetus could survive outside the womb.
+With the earlier ban tied up in court, abortion currently remains legal in the state up to viability, or when the fetus could survive outside the womb.

 In a statement, Gordon expressed concern that the latter law, dubbed the Life is a Human Right Act would result in a lawsuit that will “delay any resolution to the constitutionality of the abortion ban in Wyoming.”